uclatonystark/ece202Aproj/index.md

 <p float="left" align="center">
   <img align="center" src="glove_circuit.PNG">
 </p>
 The resistor value was chosen based on testing with the pressure sensors.
 Arduino code `Project__sensing.ino` was then implemented to collect pressure sensor and IMU data.
+The final serial output of the Arduino (pressure sensor values x5 + accel. gyro. mag.) will be sent to a laptop for more processing and calculations.

 ## Sensor Value Processing
 ## Page Turner